method

 tarka method

 So, while your dahl is cooking, you can slice your onions and tomatoes and get the other ingredients ready for when the lentils have finished cooking.
-We've 30 minutes, so we're gonna cruise at a leisurely pace, perhaps with a glass of something to pass the time ;->

 - Heat a heavy based pan to a medium heat

-- Add the mustard & onion seeds
+Add the seeds

-- Add dried red chillies
+- 4 (or more) dried red chillies

 - Stir fry so the onions don't brown too much